 ✅

 TB Roll-Forward is clean.
-All opening balances agree to last year's closing balances.
+Every account's opening balance in Pastel agrees exactly to last year's closing balance.
 No correcting journals required.
-You can proceed directly to the compliance recons.
+Proceed to the compliance recons.

 Invoice VAT Reconciliation